This tutorial shows how to export Products from your Project to a comma-separated values (CSV) file using the "Product exporter" command in ImpEx.

 We set all those attributes as

-searchable to get them included in the search index, otherwise we couldn't search for products based on these attributes later on.
+searchable to include them in the search index, otherwise we would be unable search for Products based on these attributes.

-We are now ready to create the template for the export tool that is a comma separated file (CSV) file with one line describing the column headers for the file we'd like to get as a result.
+We are now ready to create the template for the export tool.
+The template is a CSV file that contains one line with comma-separated values of the values to include in the Product export.

 productType, variantId, sku